 Allergy testing may be used to confirm an allergic trigger identified by symptoms.
 A skin prick test is a simple method for detecting common allergens.
 People are usually tested for a panel of common allergens.
 Skin tests are rarely needed to diagnose milder seasonal allergic symptoms before treatment is tried.
 Skin tests are not completely accurate and are not appropriate for children younger than age 3.

 The procedure is as follows:

-In some cases of chronic or unresponsive seasonal rhinitis, a doctor may use endoscopy to examine for any irregularities in the nose structure.
-Endoscopy uses a tube inserted through the nose that contains a miniature camera to view the passageways.
+In some cases of chronic or unresponsive seasonal rhinitis, a provider may use endoscopy to look for irregularities in the nose structure.
+Endoscopy inserts a tube containing a miniature camera through the nose to view the passageways.

 Allergic rhinitis also needs to be distinguished from the cold or flu: